Views

 Before implementing your own view, consider using one of the already existing views.
 Custom views are usually only needed for very special (often performance critical) use cases involving a large number of elements to render.

-When implementing your own view, you need to guarantee that:
+When implementing your own view, you need to guarantee the following:

 import { View } from "rvx";